MicrosoftDocs/azure-media-services/media-services/latest/stream-live-tutorial-with-api.md

 > [!NOTE]
 > When your Media Services account is created, a default streaming endpoint is added to your account in the stopped state.
 To start streaming your content and take advantage of [dynamic packaging](encode-dynamic-packaging-concept.md) and dynamic encryption, the streaming endpoint from which you want to stream content has to be in the running state.

 You publish an asset by creating a streaming locator.
-The live event (up to the DVR window length) will continue to be viewable until the streaming locator's expiration or deletion, whichever comes first.
-This is how you make the video available for your viewing audience to see live and on demand.
+The live event (up to the DVR window length) is viewable until the streaming locator's expiration or deletion, whichever comes first.
+It's how you make the video available for your viewing audience to see live and on demand.
 The same URL can be used to watch the live event, the DVR window, or the on-demand asset when the live event is finished and the live output is deleted.

 <!-- REPACE SAMPLE CODE: Use region name “CreateStreamingLocator” -->